1301 Avenue of the Americas: History

 It is named for the Calyon Corporation which resulted from the merger of Crédit Agricole Indosuez and the corporate and investment banking division of the Crédit Lyonnais corporation as a result of the takeover of the latest by Crédit Agricole S.A. in 2002.
 Calyon was since renamed Credit Agricole Corporate and Investment Bank in 2010.
 It used to serve as the headquarters of PricewaterhouseCoopers before they moved to 300 Madison Avenue.
 It is now Credit Agricole CIB's US headquarters.

 In October 2016, Paramount Group received $850 million to refinance the building from AXA Equitable Holdings, MetLife and New York Life Insurance Company.
+Paramount refinanced the building in August 2025 with a $900 million loan.

 Tenants

-The building's other tenants include public accounting firm CohnReznick, the law firm Norton Rose Fulbright, the law firm Wilson Sonsini Goodrich & Rosati, and Barclays.
+The building's other tenants include public accounting firm CohnReznick, the law firms Arent Fox Schiff LLP, O'Melveny & Myers LLP, Foley Hoag LLP, Norton Rose Fulbright, and Wilson Sonsini Goodrich & Rosati, as well as Barclays.

 At one time RJR Nabisco had its headquarters in the building.
 After RJR Nabisco was separated, Nabisco Group Holdings Corp. had its headquarters in Calyon.

+The Calyon Building offices were featured in the 1991 film Delirious starring John Candy and the 2007 film Michael Clayton starring George Clooney.